 Although CISOs and SOCs may already share information “manually” via text, email, or phone, there is both lag time and the inability to see across the industry in near real time, at the same time.
 This business-as-usual approach to cyber defense provides a limited picture for defenders to plan their best moves as aligned stakeholders.
 All the while, the threat’s dwell time is expanding, and losses due to delayed response are piling up.

-We need collective defense to shape the future of cybersecurity.
-With Collective Defense, we can adopt a posture like that of air traffic controllers (or networked Fortnite survivalists) to see more and act quickly on the bigger picture.
+We need Collective Defense to shape the future of cybersecurity.
+With the IronNet Collective Defense platform, we can adopt a posture like that of air traffic controllers (or networked Fortnite survivalists) to see more and act quickly on the bigger picture, with situational context of where the threat is and where the attack campaign is heading.
+We call these insights attack intelligence: timely, relevant, and actionable threat information.

 The key elements of Collective Defense